ONLINE-SYMPOSIUM 2026

 Wir werfen mit unserem kompakten Fachtag einen Blick in die unterschiedlichen Unterstützungssysteme von fünf europäischen Ländern und greifen insbesondere die Frage auf: Was können wir voneinander lernen?

 Der Fachtag findet am 8.
 Oktober zum internationalen Tag der Dyslexie im kompakten Online-Format statt.
 Die Moderation und die Fachimpulse finden in englischer Sprache statt.
-Eine Online-Übersetzungstool ist nutzbar.
+Ein Online-Übersetzungstool ist nutzbar.

 There are children and young people with special difficulties in acquiring reading, writing and arithmetic everywhere.